wavefrontHQ/docs/pages/doc/ts_aliasMetric.md

 ## Examples

 The following example illustrates the zeroBasedNodeIndex approach.
-More detailed examples are on the [aliasSource](ts_aliasSource.html) page, the examples for `aliasMetric` are similar.
+More detailed examples are on the [aliasSource](ts_aliasSource.html) page.
+The examples for `aliasMetric` are similar.

 ### aliasMetric Using a zeroBasedNodeIndex - Example